-Over the past ten years, Mumbai has exploded with development and transformed from an inconsequential backwater into a major international metropolis.
+In recent years, Mumbai has exploded with development and transformed into a major international metropolis.
 In the flurry of booming industries and financial giants, the city has elbowed into the international business big league and become a major expat destination.

 With rapid development comes contradictions and conflicts.
 First among these is a chronic housing crisis that has created one of the most expensive property markets in the world.
 Even well-paid expats often have difficulty finding suitable accommodation in Mumbai.
 Expats will find traffic congestion in Mumbai to be quite intense, and while using public transport in the city is an adventure, it becomes a struggle on a day-to-day basis.
 Luckily, many expats find that hiring a driver is an affordable option.